angela1C/Programming-and-Scripting-Project/README.md

 The first part of my analysis looks at an overview of the Fisher Iris data set including some summary statistics that describe the data at a high level and some basic plots that provide an overall picture of the Fisher Iris data set.

-According to the Iris data set information on the UCI Machine Learning Repository where the data set is stored, Fishers Iris data set is well known in the pattern recognition literature because one of the three Iris species or classes in the data set is linearly separable from the other two classes while the other two species of iris plant are not linearly separabel from each other.
+As mentioned above, Fishers Iris data set is well known in the pattern recognition field because one class of the three iris plants in the data set are linearly separable from the other two classes.
+The other two classes are not linearly separable from each other.

-Therefore, after doing a summary overview of the data set as a whole, I will look at the data as the iris species / class level.
+Therefore, having looked at the data set as a whole, I will look more closely at the data at the iris species / class level and see are there clear differences visible in the data.

+(As this project is more about learning python programming than learning machine learning, I will see if these differences are obvious using some python code.)

 The `pandas` library has many functions that can be used to explore the Iris data set.
 Having imported the iris data set from a csv file into a pandas `DataFrame`, all the attributes and methods of `DataFrame` objects can be used on the iris DataFrame object.